Founder: Dr. Ian Stevenson

-Dr. Stevenson established the Division in order to conduct research which utilizes scientific methodology to empirically investigate phenomena which cannot be explained by the currently accepted scientific assumptions and theories about the nature of mind or consciousness, and its relationship to matter.
-Examples of such phenomena, sometimes called paranormal, include various types of extrasensory perception (such as telepathy), apparitions and deathbed visions (sometimes referred to as after-death communications or ADCs), poltergeists, experiences of persons who come close to death and survive (usually called near-death experiences or NDEs), out-of-body experiences (OBEs), and claimed memories of previous lives.
+Dr. Stevenson established the Division in order to conduct research in which scientific methodology is utilized to empirically investigate phenomena which cannot be explained by the currently accepted scientific assumptions and theories about the nature of mind or consciousness, and its relationship to matter.
+Examples of such phenomena, sometimes called paranormal, include various types of extrasensory perception (such as telepathy), apparitions and deathbed visions, after-death communications or ADCs, poltergeists, experiences of persons who come close to death and survive (usually called near-death experiences or NDEs), out-of-body experiences (OBEs), and claimed memories of previous lives.

-Despite widespread popular interest in paranormal phenomena, there is a paucity of careful scientific research into their occurrences and processes.
-Our researchers are dedicated to the use of scientific methodology in their investigation of a wide range of paranormal phenomena.
+Despite widespread popular interest in anomalous phenomena that appear to challenge normal explanations, there is a paucity of careful scientific research into their occurrences and processes.
+Our researchers are dedicated to the use of scientific methodology in their investigation of a wide range of unusual and anomalous phenomena.

 The contents of this issue are listed below: